International Travel

 • Drive with your doors locked and windows raised.

-A majority of serious crimes in El Salvador are never solved.
+Most serious crimes in El Salvador are never solved.
 The Government of El Salvador lacks sufficient resources to properly investigate and prosecute cases and to deter violent crime.

 • Help you find appropriate medical care